rqkohistani/Nodejs-RESTAPI-part-one/README.md

 2. Edit Admin or user credentials in the Body
 3. Params
     - id: the id of the admin or user
-4. Validation is would take of if unnecessary fields are added
+4. Validation would take care of if unnecessary fields are added.
 5. Click Send
 6. ![Update an admin](./GithubImages/updateAdminBody.PNG)
 7. ![Update an admin](./GithubImages/updateAdminParams.PNG)
-    - check the data or get the admin or user route to see if the admin or user has been updated
+    - Check the data or get the admin or user route to see if the admin or user has been updated

 8. ![Admin updated](./GithubImages/getAdminByAdminId.PNG)

-9. delete the admin or user
+### Other admin or user routes are the same. you can check them out.
+You got the idea

 The rest would be the same.
 You got the idea.

 ***

-## create a new user.
-OBS: the user is not an admin or user.
-It is a new user.
-The could be renamed to customer or client.
+## Create a new user

+### OBS: the user is not an admin or user.
+It could be renamed to customer or client.
 It is up to you.
 However, lets keep it this way for now

-1. Click on the user/user post route
+1. Click on the user/user route
 2. Fill new user credentials in the Body
-3. Validation is would take of if unnecessary fields are added
+3. Validation would take care of if unnecessary fields are added.
 4. Click Send
 5. ![Create a new user](./GithubImages/newUser.PNG)
 6. ![User created](./GithubImages/newUserCreated.PNG)